nating/EE4C16/notes/5-feedforward-networks.md

 <img src="https://github.com/nating/EE4C16/blob/master/assets/notes-images/sigmoid.png" width="200"/>
 <img src="https://github.com/nating/EE4C16/blob/master/assets/notes-images/tanh.png" width="200"/>

-A **Feedforward Neural Network** is a neural network where every neuron in the previous layer is an input to every neuron in the next layer.
+A **Dense Layer** is a layer where every neuron in the layer is an input to every neuron in the next layer.

+A **Feedforward Neural Network** is a neural network where connections between units do not form a cycle.

 A **Hidden** unit is a node that is not an input or output node.